How to Acoustically Treat a Room

 Acoustic treatment is also helpful while mixing.
 If you’re mixing your sound in a small room with no acoustic treatment, the room will affect what you hear.

 If you’ve controlled and balanced the room, you can make more informed choices about your sound recording.
-Acoustic treatment allows you to capture a better sound that is easier to mix, giving higher quality results.
+Acoustic room treatment allows you to capture a better sound that is easier to mix, giving higher quality results.

 Areas to Consider When Acoustically Treating a Room

-Now that you know why acoustics are so important, let’s get into how to sound treat a room.
+Now that you know why acoustics are so important, let’s get into how to acoustically treat a room.
 There are three different areas of the room that you should treat, including trihedral corners, dihedral corners and walls.

 Areas of a Room to Treat With Acoustic Products